guilhermevianafreire/dev_env_manager/README.md

 ---

-A simple tool to manage development environments written in [Go](https://go.dev/).
+A simple tool to manage the development environment written in [Go](https://go.dev/).